Community (Home-Care) Medicaid

 - the blind

-Medicaid recipients can spend their income which is in excess of the Medicaid income level on non-covered medical costs and thereby reduce their income.
-Thus, an over-incomed individual who applies for Medicaid home care services can agree to pay their excess income to the agency providing their care.
-This means their income is “spent down” on medical care.
+Medicaid recipients can spend their income, which may be in excess of the Medicaid income level, on non-covered medical costs and thereby reduce their countable income.
+Thus, an over-income individual who applies for Medicaid home care services can agree to pay their excess income to the agency providing their care as a cost-share or co-pay.
+This meets the requirement that their income is “spent down” on medical care.
 Often, the amount of excess income paid for care is well below the market fee for service ordinarily charged for the service.

 Since 2012, NYS Medicaid has moved its home care services into a Managed Care System.